luciamartinf/Landmarks_generator/README.md

 ## Additional Notes

 The program regenerates edited pictures for training and predicting that are deleted at the end of the execution.

+## *.tps file

+Tps files are test files in of the standard formats for geometric morphometrics (see Rohlf 2010).
+This program supports two-dimensional landmarks coordinates designated by the identifier "LM=".

+This program reads 'LM=', 'IMAGE=', 'ID=' and 'SCALE=' fields, all other information that can be contained in tps files (comments, variables, radii, etc.) is ignored.

+Landmarks coordinates are multiplied by their scale factor if this is provided for all specimens.
+If one or more specimens are missing the scale factor, landmarks are treated in their original units.

+_If no scale is provided, we can leave the scale space empty in the file and give an appropiate warning message_